Where are we going next?

 Animal Balance has over 14 years of experience working with island communities and within different cultures around the world.
 We make it a point to listen and learn before we make any suggestions for a plan of action.
 We respectfully work with our partners to create a program that works for their community.
 Our role is to bring existing resources together and to identify and provide what is missing.
 We ensure that this is sustainable, as we very quickly connect the local organizations with foundations that can support their work directly, then we move on to help the next island.

 We approach humane population control in a targeted fashion, putting all of our efforts into assisting the most in need areas with free sterilization, parasite treatment and vaccination services.

-Although we would like to be everywhere, all the time, we are limited in the number of campaigns that we can do each year.
-These are the islands that are currently on our calendar for campaigns for the remainder of 2017.
-With the continued support of our donors and partners, we would like to see this list grow in 2018.
-If you would like to see it grow as well, please consider making a donation today!
+With the continued support of our donors and partners, we would like to see the number of campaign dates grow in 2018.
+If you would like to see it expand as well, please consider making a donation today!

 Prior to 2004 there was no an animal management program for cats and dogs on the Galapagos Islands.
 The authorities were randomly poisoning dogs and cats with Compound 1080 placed in meat and put on street corners by the trash collectors.
 This indiscriminate approach has the potential to harm all species who could ingest this substance and die, including children, who would often play in the sandy streets.

 The Galapagos National Park Service and ABG are mandated to protect the biodiversity of these islands, while the Mayor of each Municipality is focused on increasing wealth, which often means they are at odds.
 Tensions were high between the community and authorities in 2003 and witnessing their community dogs dying slowly and painfully in the streets only compounded the situation.